 - 1 cup pureed banana about 2-3 very ripe large bananas

-- ¼ cup + 2 tbsp oil I use avocado, any neutral oil works
+- ¼ cup + 2 tablespoons oil I use avocado, any neutral oil works

 - ⅔ cup granulated sugar I like half light brown half white, but any kind works!